yieldnest/yieldnest-swap/README.md

 # Foundry Starter

-A starter kit for writing foundry scripts to interact with Balancer v3.
+Example foundry scripts for interacting with Balancer v3

 1. Ensure you have the latest version of foundry installed